How Donating Stem Cells Helps People with Blood Cancer

 Trace Richey, the man whose experience inspired The TLR Foundation, received a stem cell transplant.

-His story is why this organisation exists and why growing the registry matters so deeply to everyone involved with TLR.
+That’s why this organisation exists and why growing the registry matters so deeply to everyone involved with TLR.

 Trace at the beginning of his stem cell transplant.
 His story is the inspiration behind The TLR Foundation.